mattermost/docs/source/collaborate/learn-about-roles.rst

 .. tip::

-  To view a list of users on the team and what their roles are, you need to be A Team Admin using Mattermost in a web browser or the desktop app.
+  To view a list of users on the team and what their roles are, you need to be A team admin using Mattermost in a web browser or the desktop app.
 Open the Team menu and select **Manage Members**.

 System admin
 ------------

 The first user added to a newly-installed Mattermost system is assigned the system admin role.
-The system admin is typically a member of the IT staff and has all the privileges of a Team Admin, along with the following additional privileges:
+The system admin is typically a member of the IT staff and has all the privileges of a team admin, along with the following additional privileges:

 - Access to the System Console in any team site.
 - Ability to change any setting on the Mattermost server available in the System Console.